 Download the application.
 Applications are also available at Colorado Parks and Wildlife offices and state parks upon request.

 Applications can be submitted via email at firstname.lastname@example.org.
 They can also be submitted via mail or in person at:

 Attn: Columbine Program

 Frequently Asked Questions

 What is a total and permanent disability?

-The Attorney General has defined a total and permanent disability as “any physical or mental impairment which prevents substantial gainful employment, but only if it is reasonably certain that such a disability will continue throughout the lifetime of the disabled person”.
+The Attorney General has defined a total and permanent disability as “any physical or mental impairment which prevents substantial gainful employment, but only if it is reasonably certain that such a disability will continue throughout the lifetime of the person with the disability”.

 What does "CID" mean on the application?